 What to expect from an ultrasound visit:

-- Ultrasound does not “see” through hair—therefore, we will be shaving your pet over the area of interest to allow for a thorough ultrasound examination.
+- Ultrasound does not “see” through hair—therefore, our specialist vet will be shaving your pet over the area of interest to allow for a thorough ultrasound examination.

 - Ultrasound gel, a water-soluble gel that improves the quality of the ultrasound image, will be applied to the ultrasound area.
 This gel will be carefully wiped from the pet after the exam, but some residual gel will remain on the skin surface and surrounding hair.
 This gel is non-toxic and will not stain surfaces.